 Can anyone remember life without dishwashers?
 Maybe you can, and that’s why you’re desperately looking for a deal on a nice new one.
 Not all dishwashers are created equal.
 Some work better than others, and you may be running one that’s not very effective, especially if you have an older model.
 If you’re looking for new appliances, you’ll find that newer model dishwashers have evolved to clean dishes, pot, pans, glassware, and utensils better and run more quietly than earlier models.
-In addition to being superior time and water savers, modern dishwashers also boast amazing cleaning power, efficient energy consumption, and multiple dirt-detection technologies.
+In addition to saving time and water, modern dishwashers also boast amazing cleaning power, efficient energy consumption, and multiple dirt-detection technologies.
 Some models can even be set to clean on a schedule, or connect to local Wi-Fi for convenient control on the go.
 We’ve done the research for you and pooled together the best dishwasher deals.
 Whether you prefer a no-frills, cheap dishwasher or want one with all the bells and whistles, there is bound to be something that will suit your needs and budget.
 Below, you’ll find the best dishwasher deals happening right now.
 We also tossed in a few buying tips to help you take home the perfect one for your kitchen on the cheap.